United States Postal Inspection Service: Police force

 Postal police officers are the uniformed division of the Postal Inspection Service.
 They are stationed at major postal facilities throughout the United States.
 In connection with property owned, occupied, or controlled by the Postal Service, postal police officers enforce Postal Service regulations and applicable federal laws for the protection of persons and property, consistent with statutory and regulatory authority, and ensures safety and security of personnel, customers, property, mail, and mail-in-transit.

 USPIS Academy

 The Postal Inspection Service maintains an in-residence law enforcement academy located at the W.F.
 Bolger Center for Leadership Development based in Potomac, Maryland.
 It is a federally accredited law enforcement academy by the Federal Law Enforcement Training Accreditation (FLETA), and is administered by the Career Development Unit (CDU) of the U.S. Postal Inspection Service.

 Campaigns and programs

 For more than 150 years, postal inspectors have pursued criminals who use the mail to defraud victims.
-Their experience with fraud investigations has encompassed many types of schemes from the most simple to highly complex, international frauds.
-Fraud is a crime that can be reduced or prevented by educating the general public and specific groups, such as the elderly and military veterans.
+Their experience with fraud investigations has included many types of schemes from the most simple to highly complex, international frauds.
+Fraud is a crime that can be reduced or prevented by educating the general public and specific groups who are targeted by scammers, such as the elderly and military veterans.
 Accordingly, the U.S. Postal Inspection Service has conducted numerous crime prevention campaigns over the years.
 The following list has been compiled for historical reference.